 What is the cheapest homeowners insurance in New York?

-The cheapest homeowners insurance in New York based on the methodology for this study was State Farm, at $773 per year, well below the state average.
+The cheapest homeowners insurance in New York based on the methodology for this study was New York Central Mutual at an average of $544 per year, well below the state average.
 The cheapest New York homeowners insurance for you will depend on individual factors like where you live, your insurance history, what coverage options you need and what discounts you can get.